anekar/anekar/README.md

-* Currently developing a project on testing for COVID-19 by week and country
+* Developing projects on major topics such as COVID
 * Looking forward for my next challenges
 * Looking to collaborate with anyone on any project